Navigating and Selecting in Dialog Boxes Using a Keyboard

 - Press the spacebar to select or clear check boxes or radio buttons.

-- Control + Tab cycles through the next tabs in a dialog box.
+- Ctrl + Tab cycles through the next tabs in a dialog box.

-- Control + Shift + Tab cycles through the previous tabs in a dialog box.
+- Ctrl + Shift + Tab cycles through the previous tabs in a dialog box.

 - Alt + an underlined letter chooses the command with the underlined letter.